• Skip to primary navigation

 Step 4: Whip for 2-3 minutes until creamy.
 Refrigerate the frosting for 15 minutes.

-Step 5: Use a large spoon to add the frosting to a piping bag.
+Step 5: Add the frosting to a piping bag with a large spoon.
 Be sure to use a scraper to scrape down the sides of the bowl to get all of the frosting out.

 Use this frosting to fill these Gluten Free Peppermint Cookie Cups!